PatrickMcElroy/eftaios-basic-web/README.md

 **Basic rules** web board.
 It is tuned for quickly iterating on the visual layout of the ship map without any external toolchain or npm dependencies.

+The latest refresh focuses on a neutral, print-inspired look so the SVG hexes mirror the physical board’s white adjacency map.
+Every tile now has crisp edging, hover feedback, and clean crew tokens that make it obvious which hexes connect.

 ## Quick start

 Open `index.html` directly in a browser, or serve the folder with any static HTTP server (for